Landing Vehicle, Tracked: Tarawa

 In the amphibious assault on Tarawa in late 1943, the LVTs were first used for amphibious assault in order to negotiate the barrier reef, where several Higgins Boats had run aground and became stuck, and arrive to the most heavily defended beaches the Americans ever met in the Pacific.
 This was also the first use of the LVT-2 Water Buffalo in combat.
 2nd Amphibian Tractor Battalion LVTs took part in the first, second, and third waves of landings and carried the continuous supply of ammunition, reinforcements, and ferrying back of the wounded.
 Of 125 vehicles used (50 new LVT-2s and 75 LVT-1s), only 35 remained operational by the end of the first day, continuing to ferry men and supplies across the coral reef and through the shallows to the beach.

 The 2nd Amphibian Tractor Battalion had only about 79 LVT-1s and 50 LVT-2s (directly shipped from San Diego) available for the assault.
-Most of the troops had to disembark from LCVP "Higgins boats" and wade across the reef chest-deep or higher water while under heavy enemy fire.
-American casualties were very heavy and many who made to the beach alive had lost their rifles and other essential gear.
+Most of the troops had to disembark from LCVP "Higgins boats" and wade across the reef in chest-deep or higher water while under heavy enemy fire.
+American casualties were very heavy and many who made it to the beach alive had lost their rifles and other essential gear.

-Developments in the Pacific
+Design developments in the Pacific

 After Tarawa, many changes were made.
 The USMC recommended that a battalion of armored LVTs, two companies of DUKWs and two battalions of cargo LVTs be assigned to each division in future amphibious operations.
 The number of LVTs by battalion was increased to 300; before Tarawa it was 100.
 Due to mechanical reliability problems after every landing, the Marines replaced all LVTs used in operations.

 As a result of Tarawa experience, standardized armor kits were provided for the LVTs to be used in contested landings.
 Other improvements were made in the damage repair area, machine gun shields, and in the LVT design to increase crew and LVT survivability.

 The gun-armed "amtank" LVT(A)-1 and LVT(A)-4 were developed to provide fire support.
 Armed with a 75mm howitzer, the latter was introduced in 1944 just before the Marianas campaign and was especially effective in this role as it was capable of destroying Japanese fortifications as it came ashore.
 Its howitzer complemented the 75mm gun of the M4 Sherman tanks used by the Marines.
 However, the LVT(A)-4 had an open-topped turret which left the crew vulnerable to artillery and infantry attack, especially to the latter, as it lacked any sort of machine gun armament.
 The lack of machine gun armament was eventually rectified, though the open-topped turret remained in order to save weight.
 Although usually used in a direct role during landings only (once inland the "amtanks" were assigned to artillery formations to augment their firepower), in the Marianas campaign "amtanks" were employed inland, much like regular tanks.